ro-the-creator/Disney---Streaming-Business-Analysis/README.md

 print(filtered_df)
 ```
 Here, I created variables that would allow me to work with a specific, filtered dataset.
-Using `pd.date_range()` I was able to create a sequence of dates from the 'Date' column, which allowed me to narrow the data down using start and end arguments.
+Using `pd.date_range()`, I was able to create a sequence of dates from the 'Date' column, which allowed me to narrow the data down using start and end arguments.

  <p align="center">
 Once this was done, I was able to use Matplotlib.pyplot to create the following visuals with these codeblocks: